-Roanoke College honors Harry Haskins with annual Charles Brown award
+Roanoke College honors Herman Reavis with Charles Brown Award

-Roanoke College, an independent, co-educational, four-year liberal arts college in Salem, Virginia, combines firsthand learning with valuable personal connections in a classic, undergraduate setting.
-Roanoke prepares students for their futures through its commitment to providing a true classic college experience.
-Roanoke is one of just 276 colleges nationwide with a chapter of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
-The Princeton Review names Roanoke as one of the "best in the Southeast."
+Roanoke College, a classic liberal arts college in Salem, Virginia, combines firsthand learning with valuable personal connections in a beautiful, undergraduate setting.
+Roanoke is one of just seven percent of colleges nationwide with a chapter of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
+The Princeton Review lists Roanoke as the 18th most beautiful campus in its "Best 376 Colleges" 2012 guidebook.

 For additional information, call the Roanoke College Public Relations Office at (540) 375-2282.